riyukuro/Discord-Emojis-to-Guilded/README.md

 - To get this: Type `?` or right click the server icon of the server you want to take the emotes from and click `Copy ID`.
 - For multiple servers at once seperate them by a comma. (ex. `779528208566845440, 779415495106494484, 779113451456692246`)

-4. Enter a name.
-(This will be the file name and otherwise doesn't matter)

 Note: If there are more than 50 emotes on the server the file will be split into parts.

 ## To Use the Emote Pack